iviviano/Computer-Science-Notes/Isaac Homework/Homework 2.md

 After the first iteration of the loop, we have added one point to the skyline $S$.
 If the first element of $S_{1}$ had a smaller $x$-value than the first element of $S_{2}$, then that point would be the first point in the skyline regardless of their $y$-values.
 The reverse is also true. [[therefore]] $Q(1)$.

 Inductive Step: Let $j$ with $1≤j<l$ be given.
 Assume that $Q(i)$ is true.
 We are interested in the state of $S$ after the $j+1$ loop.
 A few cases must be considered.
 Case 1: we have only added points from one of the silhouettes.
-If the next point is from that same silhouette, clearly we can just add it.
+If the next point is from that same silhouette, clearly we can just add it (which is what happens as two consecutive )
 >>
 [[therefore]] by [[Principle of Mathematical Induction]], $Q(j)$ for all iterations of the while loop.
 >